A decoder-only foundation model for time-series forecasting: Related Work

 \section{Related Work}

-In the last decade, deep learning models~\citep{salinas2020deepar, borovykh2017conditional} have emerged as powerful contenders in forecasting time-series in the presence of large training datasets and have been shown to outperform traditional statistical methods such as ARIMA, Exponential smoothing~\cite{mckenzie1984general}.
-Forecasting models can be categorized broadly into: (i) Local univariate models that include traditional methods like ARIMA, exponential smoothing~\cite{mckenzie1984general} and non-autoregressive models like Prophet~\cite{taylor2018forecasting}.
+In the last decade, deep learning models~\citep{salinas2020deepar, oreshkin2019n} have emerged as powerful contenders in forecasting time-series in the presence of large training datasets and have been shown to outperform traditional statistical methods such as ARIMA and Exponential smoothing~\citep{mckenzie1984general}.
+Forecasting models can be categorized broadly into: (i) Local univariate models that include traditional methods like ARIMA, exponential smoothing~\citep{mckenzie1984general} and non-autoregressive models like Prophet~\citep{taylor2018forecasting}.
 These models are trained individually for each time-series in a dataset in order to predict the corresponding time-series's future. (ii) Global univariate models like DeepAR~\citep{salinas2020deepar}, Temporal Convolutions~\citep{borovykh2017conditional}, N-BEATS~\citep{oreshkin2019n} and long-term forecasting models such as~\citep{nie2022time, das2023longterm} that are trained globally on many time-series but during inference they predict the future of a time-series as a function of its own past and other related covariates. (iii) Global multivariate models that take in the past of all time-series in the dataset to predict the future of all the time-series.
-Such models include the classical VAR model~\citep{zivot2006vector} as well as deep learning models like~\citep{sen2019think, zhou2022fedformer, zhou2021informer} to name a few.
+Such models include the classical VAR model~\citep{zivot2006vector} as well as deep learning models like~\citep{sen2019think, zhou2022fedformer, chen2023tsmixer} to name a few.

 All the works cited above have primarily been applied in the supervised setting with the notable exception of PatchTST~\citep{nie2022time} and N-BEATS~\citep{oreshkin2019n}.
-PatchTST has a section on dataset to dataset transfer learning in the semi-supervised setting.
-The patching in our decoder-only model is inspired by~\citep{nie2022time}. \citep{oreshkin2021meta} also show that the N-BEATS architecture lends itself to transfer learn between various source-target dataset pairs.
+PatchTST has a section on dataset-to-dataset transfer learning in the semi-supervised setting. \citep{oreshkin2021meta} also show that the N-BEATS architecture lends itself to transfer learn between various source-target dataset pairs.
 However, none of these works aim to train a single foundation model that can work on a plethora of datasets.
-For a more in-depth discussion about transfer learning in time-series we refer the reader to the survey in~\citep{ma2023survey}.
+For an in-depth discussion about transfer learning in time-series we refer the reader to the survey in~\citep{ma2023survey}.